Syringe Access Program

-The City of Racine Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.
+The City of Racine Public Health Department Clinic operates a Syringe Access Program (SAP) for residents of Racine and surrounding communities.

-1. Needle exchanges reduce blood-borne diseases in our communities, without increasing the rate of drug use.
-Several studies have shown compelling evidence that needle exchange programs decrease HIV and Hepatitis transmission, but do not increase injection drug use.1
+1. They reduce blood-borne diseases in our communities, without increasing the rate of drug use.
+Several studies have shown compelling evidence that syringe access programs decrease HIV and Hepatitis transmission, but do not increase injection drug use.1

 2. Preventing HIV injection in people who inject drugs also prevents HIV in women and newborn children.
 Many women are at risk for HIV because of their own injection drug use or because they are sexual partners of injection drug users.

 3. By working with people who inject drugs, help can be provided to get them into drug treatment programs.

 4. Access programs promote a pragmatic, public health-driven approach to substance abuse and addiction, while also respecting, valuing, and prioritizing the human rights and dignity of people who use drugs.

 5. The Health Department safely disposes of all contaminated syringes turned in at the exchange.
 This reduces the number of discarded syringes in our bus stops, yards, parks, and playgrounds, and on our sidewalks and beaches.
 The goal is to get used syringes out of circulation as quickly as possible.
 The longer a syringe remains in circulation, the more opportunities there are for that syringe to pass on a blood-borne disease.

 1. Source: Wodak A, Cooney A (2006).
 Do Needle Syringe Programs Reduce HIV Infection Among Injecting Drug Users: A Comprehensive Review of the International Evidence.
 Journal of Substance Use & Misuse, 41:777-813.